ElectionDataAnalysis/electiondata/docs/User_Guide.md

 >>>
 ```

 The DataLoader class allows batch uploading of all data in a given directory.
-That directory should contain the files to be uploaded, as well as a `.ini` file for each file to be uploaded.
-See `templates/parameter_file_templates/results.ini.tempate`.
-You can use `make_par_files()` to create parameter files for multiple files when they share values of the following parameters:
+That directory should contain the files to be uploaded
- * directory in which the files can be found
- * munger
- * jurisdiction
- * election
- * download_date
- * source
- * note
 The `load_all()` method will read each `.ini` file and make the corresponding upload.
 From a directory containing a `run_time.ini` parameter file, run
 ```